jassingh94/TigerDirectScrapper/README.md

 ### Execute On UI

-> To execute using command line follow the following steps
+> To use on UI follow the following steps

 <br>